Zhang Jingchu: Education

+In March 2023, she was admitted to the Master of Fine Arts programme at the American Film Institute.

 Career

 Zhang's acting career began in both film and television in 2000.
 In 2005, she transitioned into an international films.
 Zhang came into international prominence through director Gu Changwei's debut film Peacock, which won the Silver Bear at the 2005 Berlin International Film Festival.
 She was picked from 1,000 applicants for her role as a petulant, conniving homebound daughter who tries to chart her own course in life.
 Following which, she got a role in Tsui Hark's martial arts film Seven Swords, which opened the Venice Film Festival in August 2005.